 What is Pinterest?
-Pinterest is one of the visual social media platforms online, and is also considered a search engine in its own right.
-It’s essentially a virtual dream board where people can share and save their ideas.
-You can find everything from recipes to project renovations, to the perfect outfit for a special event.
+Pinterest is one of the visual social media platforms online and is also considered a search engine in its own right.
+It’s mostly a virtual dream board where people can share and save their ideas.
+You can find everything from recipes, project renovations, and the perfect outfit for a special event.

-Pins are saved to boards, which can be created and organized on a user’s profile however they wish to set them up.
-Once someone adds a Pin, others will start to see the Pin in the home feed, as well as search results.
+Pins are saved to boards, which can be created and organized on a user’s profile; however, they wish to set them up.
+Once someone adds a Pin, others will start to see the Pin in the home feed and search results.
 Businesses create Pins to build brand awareness, highlight their products and services, and increase sales.

-This is the first of a three-part series on Pinterest and making it work for your business.
+This is the first three-part series on Pinterest, making it work for your business.
 So, with the basics of how it works out of the way, let’s take a look at some statistics that show why your business needs to be actively pursuing Pinterest as part of your social media marketing strategy.

-Pinterest may have started out as a hub for recipes and crafts, but it has evolved greatly from that.
+Pinterest may have started as a hub for recipes and crafts, but it has significantly evolved.
 Home improvement brands like Lowe’s and Home Depot use the platform to highlight home renovation and landscaping projects.
 Fashion brands highlight their clothes, shoes, and accessories.
-Even marketing agencies and those without tangible projects are benefiting from the network because they can pin useful articles with beautiful graphics.
+Even marketing agencies and those without tangible projects benefit from the network because they can pin helpful articles with beautiful graphics.

-Pinterest has more than 150 million monthly active users, and 80 million of them are located outside the United States.
-Two million users saving shopping Pins on their boards every day.
-87% of Pinners have purchased a product because of the network, and 93% of Pinners have used the site to plan a purchase.
+Pinterest has more than 150 million monthly active users, and 80 million are located outside the United States.
+Two million users are saving shopping Pins on their boards every day.
+In addition, 87% of Pinners have purchased a product because of the network, and 93% of Pinners have used the site to plan a purchase.

-The majority of active pinners are under age 40, though the network does have older users.
-While the network used to feature mostly women, male users have grown 120% in the past year, and account for 40% of all new sign ups.
+Most active pinners are under age 40, though the network has older users.
+While the system used to feature primarily women, male users have grown 120% in the past year and account for 40% of all new sign-ups.

-It’s true products do well on Pinterest, but you can still make use of it.
+Its correct products do well on Pinterest, but you can still use them.
 It’s a great place to promote your website content.
-More than 5% of all referral traffic to websites comes from Pinterest.
-It’s a huge driver of traffic, and though 5% doesn’t seem all that impressive, when you consider the volume of traffic on the web every day, that’s a huge amount.
+More than 5% of all referral traffic to sites comes from Pinterest.
+It’s a massive traffic driver, and though 5% doesn’t seem all that impressive when you consider the volume of traffic on the web daily, that’s a considerable amount.
 Pinterest is only second to Facebook, which accounts for 25% of all referral traffic.
-To put it in perspective for you, Twitter, Reddit, StumbleUpon, and Google+ all have less than one percent of the market.
+To put it in perspective, Twitter, Reddit, StumbleUpon, and Google+ all have less than one percent of the market.

-There are many brands out there that aren’t in any kind of e-commerce space, still making Pinterest work for them.
-In this article from Search Engine Journal, you’ll see how brands use Pinterest to bring foot traffic into their stores, to engage with their audience, to show off their talent, and communicate their brand.
+Many brands out there aren’t in any e-commerce space, still making Pinterest work for them.
+In this article from Search Engine Journal, you’ll see how brands use Pinterest to bring foot traffic into their stores, engage with their audience, show off their talent, and communicate their brand.

-Pinterest offers a lot for SEO, if you know what you’re doing and understand how it works.
-By properly optimizing your account – including description, boards, and Pin descriptions, you have more of a chance of showing up in the search engine results pages.
+Pinterest offers a lot for SEO; if you know what you’re doing and understand how it works.
+By properly optimizing your account – including description, boards, and Pin descriptions, you have more chance of showing up in the search engine results pages.
 Though the links from Pins to your website are nofollow, it still puts your links in front of people to drive traffic.
-The more traffic you get, the better off you are, since Google and other search engines will see your content as a source of quality information that meets users’ needs.
+The more traffic you get, the better off you are since Google and other search engines will see your content as a source of quality information that meets users’ needs.

 In the final two pieces of our series on Pinterest, we’ll dig much deeper into how to make it work for your business.
-Our second piece covers how to setup your account the correct way so that you’re in the best possible position to use it for both marketing and SEO purposes.
-Our final piece in the series covers Pinterest and SEO, along with tips you can use to get the most from your account.
+Our second piece covers how to set up your account correctly so that you’re in the best possible position to use it for marketing and SEO purposes.
+Our final part in the series covers Pinterest and SEO, along with tips you can use to get the most from your account.